Michigan Stags: Michigan Stags

 Having made their fortunes in industrial chemicals, Detroiters Charles Nolton and Peter Shagena bought the Los Angeles Sharks from Dennis Murphy and relocated the club to Detroit as the Michigan Stags.
 Coached by former Red Wings player and coach Johnny Wilson, the Stags began play in the 1974–75 season.
 The owners believed the Stags could be an alternative to the NHL's Detroit Red Wings, who had missed the Stanley Cup playoffs in seven of the previous eight seasons.

 However, the Stags were even less successful than the Red Wings.
 The team was composed of journeymen, with the exceptions of star left winger Marc Tardif, veteran Western Hockey League star Gary Veneruzzo and beleaguered ex-NHL goaltender Gerry Desjardins (who found his way back to the NHL in mid-season and helped lead the Buffalo Sabres to the Stanley Cup finals).

 Notable draft picks to sign with Michigan included Ed Johnstone, a future 30-goal scorer with the New York Rangers (he scored four times in 23 games for the Stags, including the first regular-season goal in club history), Bill Evo, Bill Reed and Barry Legge.
 The club also had problems drawing crowds; despite playing over .500 (12-8-2) at Cobo Arena, attendance was not nearly enough to break even.
-Only 2,522 were at their first home game (it did not help that Michigan had to play their first five games on the road, as the circus was in town), and subsequent gates were not much better; the club averaged 2,959 fans for its 22 home games.
-Additionally, the Stags were unable to secure a television deal (except for a one-off broadcast), rendering them practically invisible.
-Losing money, Michigan was eventually forced to trade Tardif to Quebec for Pierre Guite, Michel Rouleau and famed minor league sniper Alain Caron.
+Only 2,522 were at their first home game (it did not help that the team had to play their first five games on the road, as the circus was in town), and subsequent gates were not much better; the club averaged 2,959 fans for its 22 home games.

+Additionally, the Stags were unable to secure a television deal (except for a one-off local broadcast), rendering them practically invisible.
+Losing money, the team was eventually forced to trade Tardif to Quebec for Pierre Guite, Michel Rouleau and famed minor league sniper Alain Caron.